Herbal Pain Relief

-Willow bark, boswellia, and cherry make an excellent herbal mix for reducing pain, including inflammatory and muscle pain.
+Willow bark, boswellia, and cherry make an excellent herbal mix for reducing occasional pain resulting from muscle overuse and exercise.

 Willow bark is the original source of aspirin, but when used as the entire herb it has been found to be much safer and is often more effective.
 Like aspirin and Celebrex, the active ingredient is salicin, and it acts as a COX (cyclooxygenase enzyme) inhibitor, decreasing inflammation.
 Yet, unlike these medications, willow bark does not cause gastritis (stomach irritation) or ulcer bleeding.
 (See Willow Bark for more information.)

 Boswellia Serrata, also known as Frankincense, has been found to be quite helpful in treating inflammation and pain and it also does this without causing ulcers, like aspirin family medications often do.
 It has been shown in studies to be helpful for both rheumatoid arthritis and osteoarthritis.
 It also can be very helpful for colitis and asthma.
 (See Boswellia for more information.)